Geometry and combinatorics via right-angled Artin groups: The cohomology ring of a right-angled Artin group

 We proceed by induction on $(|V(\gam)|,|V(\Lambda)|)$, ordered lexicographically, the cases where $|V(\gam)|\in\{1,2\}$ being easy consequences of the remarks preceding the proof.
 We now suppose the claim has been established for all graphs with at most $n$ vertices, and we suppose that $\gam$ has $n+1$ vertices.
 We consider the (possibly trivial) subspace spanned by vectors for which $f_v$ has rank zero.
 It is immediate from Proposition~\ref{prop:coho} that a vector $w\in V_0$ is in the span on vectors dual to vertices of degree zero in $\gam$.
 The quotient $V/V_0$ is isomorphic to $H^1(A(\gam'),F)$, where $\gam'$ is the result of deleting all the vertices of $\gam$ that have degree zero.
-Moreover, the cup product descends to and coincides with the cup product pairing on the cohomology of $A(\gam')$.
-Thus, if $V_0\neq 0$ then $\gam'$ satisfies the conclusion of the claim by induction, and $\gam$ is obtained from $\gam'$ by adding $\dim V_0$ many isolated vertices.
-We may therefore assume that $\gam$ has no isolated vertices.